pandas-dev/pandas/doc/source/dsintro.rst

    print(baseball.iloc[-20:, :12].to_string())

-Note that wide DataFrames will be printed across multiple rows by
+Wide DataFrames will be printed across multiple rows by
 default:

 .. ipython:: python